 497 rooms.
 14200 Bonnet Creek Resort Lane, Orlando, Florida 32821; (407) 597-5500; Fax (407) 597-5501.
 Check-in 3:00 p.m., checkout 11 a.m.

 As you would expect at a Waldorf Astoria hotel, guest rooms are stylishly appointed.
 They offer crown molding, maple wood furnishings, 55-inch HD LCD televisions, oversized work desk, glass lamps, heavy silk curtains with shimmery shears, plush muted gold carpeting, and Italian marble entry halls and baths.
 Beds made with triple-sheeted cotton linen come with fluffy white down duvets and pillows and feather mattresses.
 Dual sink vanities can only be found in the top suites, but Deluxe suites and rooms do offer an enormous shower, amber glass tile-fronted soaking tub, Salvatore Ferragamo bath products, and a lighted makeup mirror.
-A daily $45 resort fee is assessed and includes unlimited internet access, in-room unlimited local and toll-free calls, two welcome drinks in Peacock Alley, two bottles of water daily, continuous shuttle service to the Disney theme parks and Disney Springs, access to the fitness center, bike rentals, access for up to two guests to the Waldorf Astoria Golf Club practice facilities with complimentary gold club rentals after 2pm at the Waldorf Astoria Golf Club, 20% off apparel and merchandise at the Waldorf Astoria Pro Shop, off spa treatments at the Waldorf Astoria Spa, and 10% off pool cabana rentals, and access for up to two guests to Spa facilities (steam room, hot tub).
+A daily $45 resort fee is assessed and includes unlimited internet access, two bottles of water daily, continuous shuttle service to the Disney theme parks and Disney Springs, access to the fitness center, access for up to two guests to the Waldorf Astoria Golf Club practice facilities, complimentary golf club rentals after 2pm at the Waldorf Astoria Golf Club, 20% off apparel and merchandise at the Waldorf Astoria Pro Shop, and 20% off spa treatments at the Waldorf Astoria Spa.

 Amenities include twice-daily housekeeping, evening turndown service, robes and slippers, in-room coffee maker, laptop-fit safe, iron and ironing board.
 The hotel does offer balconies but unfortunately only in suites.

 Deluxe Rooms have 448 square feet and offer a king bed or two queen beds.
 There’s a desk/bureau combination with a flat-panel TV.
 A seating area within the bedroom holds a small sofa and chair in the king rooms and only a chair only in the two-bedded rooms.
 Baths feature black granite vanities with a single sink, a large frameless shower as well as a separate soaking tub but not a separate room for the commode.
 Views are of either the golf course or Disney, and none have balconies